Fawzy-AI-Explorer/NLP-Tea/README.md

 ## Introduction

 This repository documents my journey learning Natural Language Processing.
-It contains theory notes, practical code examples and useful resources.
+It includes theory notes, code examples, and useful resources for understanding and applying NLP concepts.

 ## Content

-This repo is divided into sections.Each section about something important about NLP.
+This repository is divided into clear sections.
+Each section teaches something important about NLP.

+---

 ## 01-Text Preprocessing

 Learn how to clean and prepare text for NLP.
-Includes
+Includes:
-- removing stop words
+- Removing stop words
-- lowercasing
+- Lowercasing
-- tokenizing
+- Tokenizing
-- and more
+- And more

+---

 ## 02-Embeddings